jackyzha0/quartz/content/notes/continuous-integration.md

 The CI config (in gitlab it is named `.gitlab-ci.yaml`) file goes in the top level of the repo, and is version-managed.
 This file specifies the stages and jobs of a pipeline, as well as indicating where the output should go.

 # 8 Debugging
+[debugging](notes/debugging.md) concepts should be applied

-1. check yaml file
+1st check yaml file

 commands run from shell generate an exit code.
-This is stored in a variable called *$?
+This is stored in a variable called *$?*

 If $? is non-zero, then the previous command failed.
 Your shell script can choose to hide this is the command is expected to fail

 # 9 Secrets
 If you need the CI script to log in to something, your repo hosting service can store and pass *secrets* to scripts using shell environment variables.
 When doing this, you need to make sure the CI script is secure, other wise someone could simply change the scripts to `echo` these variables.

 # 10 Other tools can have CI-like functionality
 e.g.,
 - IDEs the compile code in background
 - latexmk to auto build latex files when they change